Specific Objectives

 Example

-If 16 women working 7 hours day can paint a mural in 48 days, how many days will it take 14 women working 12 hours a day to paint the same mural?
+If 16 women working 7 hours a day can paint a mural in 48 days, how many days will it take 14 women working 12 hours a day to paint the same mural?

 Image From EcoleBooks.com